Parse Umatrix

 After the interaction terms have been set in either way, a properly formatted file

-called UMATRIX_FILE
+called UMATRIX_FILE .used

 will be generated containing the list of all two-body operators.